kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 or disable the previously enabled feature-gate.
 We require user to initiate another rollout to update the PVCs, to avoid any surprise.

+When `volumeClaimUpdatePolicy` is updated from `OnClaimDelete` to `InPlace`, StatefulSet controller will begin to add claim templates to ControllerRevision, which will change its hash and trigger an rollout.
+The rollout works like a volumeClaimTemplates only rollout above.
+In this case, step 3 will be no-op if PVC is not changed actually (apart from adding the new controller-revision-hash label), so the rollout should proceed really fast.

+When `volumeClaimUpdatePolicy` is updated from `InPlace` to `OnClaimDelete`, StatefulSet controller will begin to remove claim templates to ControllerRevision, which will change its hash and trigger an rollout.
+PVCs will not be touched and Pods will be updated with new `controller-revision-hash` label.

 Failure cases: don't left too many PVCs being updated in-place.
 We expect to update the PVCs in order.

 - If the PVC update fails, we should block the StatefulSet rollout process.